dzejkob1218/spotify-buddy/README.md

 ![screenshot](screenshot.png)

+This is still a work in progress.
+Expect a lot of bugs and even more cool features coming soon.

+The app isn't optimised for mobile yet so visit it on a desktop if you can.

 ## How to use
 There's a **search bar** in the upper left corner, but you can only search for public playlists until you log in with Spotify.